danklotz/openNotes/micro-reviews.md

 - **K**
 - [Kate](https://www.imdb.com/title/tt7737528/?ref_=fn_al_tt_1).
 Another woman-assassin movie.
 I think the movie is better than it's scores/reviews suggest.
 If you like this kind of movie, hard action and/or the Japanese setting I would recommend it.
 - [Kick-Ass](https://www.imdb.com/title/tt1250777/?ref_=nm_knf_i3).
 One of the better superhero movies.
+- [The Killer](https://www.imdb.com/title/tt1136617/?ref_=hm_tpks_tt_i_12_pd_tp1_pbr_ic).
+I thought that I lost interest in David Finchers work, but I was wrong.
+This was interesting.
 - [King Arthur: Legend of the Sword](https://www.imdb.com/title/tt1972591/?ref_=nm_knf_i1).
 No. Please no!
 Nooooo!
+- [The King's Man](https://www.imdb.com/title/tt6856242/).
+The movie has some beautiful pictures, but overall it felt like a waste of time.
 - [Kingsman: The Secret Service](https://www.imdb.com/title/tt2802144/?ref_=nm_knf_i2).
 A completely over the top action movie.
 If you can stomach this kind of movie --- which I do --- than its actually great.
 - [Knives Out](https://www.imdb.com/title/tt8946378/).
 Genius crime movie.
 Overstylized, but in a very good way.

 - **L**
 - [The Legend of Drunken Master](https://www.imdb.com/title/tt0111512/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_drunken%2520master%25202).
 I think this is one of the last kong fu movies (I know that strictly speaking that is not the right genre, but I do not care) of Jackie Chan.
 And boy, is it a good movie.
 I think it is one of the best Jackie Chan movies --- maybe even the best.
 - [Léon: The Professional](https://www.imdb.com/title/tt0110413/?ref_=nm_knf_i3).
 Sometimes I think that the movies in the 90s where so good.
 Léon is a great example why I often return to this thought.
+- [The Life Aquatic with Steve Zissou](https://www.imdb.com/title/tt0362270/?ref_=fn_al_tt_1).
+Wes Anderson at its best.
+This is just a great, great movie.
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - [Lucy](https://www.imdb.com/title/tt2872732/?ref_=tt_sims_tt_i_6).
 Eye candy.